ncase/blog/src/posts/on-depression.md

 In contrast: the effect size of 1500 mg/day of "≥60% EPA" Omega-3 supplements is a bit higher, around 0.6.
 This is like going from a **C to a B–**.
 (With uncertainty; at worst, Omega-3's "only" on par with antidepressants.)

 But, much better: the effect size of 4000 IU/day of Vitamin D is _twice_ as high as antidepressants', around _1.0._ This is like going from a **C to an B**!
 (With uncertainty; at worst, Vitamin D's "only" on par with antidepressants.)
-This works even for people who _don't_ have a Vitamin D insufficiency — but almost half of American adults _do_.
+This works even for people who _don't_ have a Vitamin D insufficiency — but around half of American adults _do_.

 Even if you're _already_ taking Vitamin D & Omega-3, double check your dose: it may _still_ not be enough!
 The official recommendations are all too low, and recent research suggests even the official _maximum_ safe dose for Vitamin D is too low.